Chiropractor St. Catharines

 What does "adjustment" mean?

-A chiropractic adjustment is when a chiropractor uses his hands to manipulate joints into their proper position.
+A chiropractic adjustment is when a chiropractor uses his hands on manual therapy to manipulate joints into their proper position.
 This process involves moving bones out of place so that they function properly again.
 Adjustments usually involve gentle pressure applied over specific areas of the spine.

 Is there any evidence that chiropractic adjustments actually work?